-Tuition for full-time students for 2023-24 is €12,900 per year.
-The tuition currency has switched from USD to EUR as of AY 2023-24 according to the Board of Trustees decision dated January 2023.
-Any tuition and other fees will be denominated in EUR from this academic year onwards.
+Tuition for full-time students for 2024-25 is €13,100 per year.
 Tuition is set annually, and students may anticipate some increase over the four years of study.
-The annual residence hall fee for 2023-24 is €1,800 for residents of the Skaptopara 1 and 2 residence halls and €2,000 for the Skaptopara 3 residence hall.
-A limited number of beds are available in apartments for €1,600.
+The annual residence hall fee for 2024-25 is €1,700 for residents of the Skaptopara 1 and 2 residence halls (double room in apartment), €1,900 for residents of Skaptopara 2 (double room) and €2,000 for the Skaptopara 3 residence hall.
+AUBG can provide also off-campus living options.
+Please contact the Residence Halls office for further information.
 All full-time students are required to pay a student activity fee of €630 per year to cover co-curricular activities, clubs, special events, and recreational and athletic activities.
 This fee will be applied to all students, including those living off campus, dependents of AUBG employees, and students from Blagoevgrad.
 The cost for textbooks averages €50 per semester, an amount that varies depending on the courses selected.
-Meals at the AUBG Canteen are estimated at €1,200 a year.
+Meals at the AUBG Canteen are estimated at €1,800 a year.
 These charges are subject to annual adjustment.
 There are no additional fees for the use of health and counseling services, internet service, or technology labs.